 “A dog is man’s best friend”

 Generally, that will prepare them for what lies ahead.
-For those of you who want to train an adult dog, rest assured that this is very possible.
+For those of you who want to train an adult dog, rest assured that this is still very possible.
 However, the process must be more gradual on your part as compared to getting a puppy to socialize.

 Not every visitor to your house will feel comfortable with a dog jumping up at them.
-Don’t make the common mistake of some pet parents by automatically assuming that everyone would be alright with a “friendly hello”.
+Don’t make the common mistake of some pet parents by automatically assuming that everyone would be alright with a “friendly hello.”
 Moreover, jumping up could be a potentially dangerous move around kids.
 Your pet could inadvertently knock a young child over.
 If your dog jumps through when you walk over, then be firm and make it clear that it is not acceptable behavior.

 This is particularly relevant for those expecting a baby and anxiously wondering how their pet will react to the new arrival.
-Let your dog get used to with all the baby stuff – bottles, prams, etc. If you can afford it, it would also be worth hiring a professional trainer to help your pet get acclimatized to new baby sounds and scents.
+Let your dog get used to all the baby stuff – bottles, prams, etc. If you can afford it, it would also be worth hiring a professional trainer to help your pet get acclimated to new baby sounds and scents.

 Make sure you establish some house rules and stick to them.
 Do not let your pet eat from your kid’s plate (or vice-versa).
 Make sure you keep the dog toys away from the kids.
 Pet toys lack the same safety standards and could be hazardous in the hands of young ones.
 Whatever house rules you establish, ensure that you stick to them with utmost discipline and no exceptions.

 This one was deliberately left for last.
 Hopefully, it will have left the required impact!
 Surely you have seen and heard about a few cases in which a pet bit a child and the parents have no idea why it happened.
 There is a simple solution to this; always have both in sight.
 Simple!
 The thing is, your pet may not deliberately bite a child.
 It may be more of an instinctive reaction to a child doing something the dog simply doesn’t like.